Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Eligible consumers may purchase clear fuel tax-exempt from a registered Alberta Indian Tax Exemption (AITE) retailer on reserve in Alberta.
 For more information, see AITE.

 A mine operator may purchase tax-exempt liquefied petroleum gas (LPG) for use in Alberta mining operations.
-See Information Circular FT-4 – Sale of Tax-Exempt Fuel for more information.
+See Information Circular FT-4 – Alberta Fuel Tax Exemptions, Refunds and Rebates for more information.

 Registered railways purchase locomotive fuel exempt from fuel tax for use in a locomotive.
 They then remit the tax payable on locomotive fuel consumed in Alberta – whether purchased in Alberta or outside Alberta – to Tax and Revenue Administration (TRA).
 All locomotive fuel users are required to register and complete a monthly return.
 See How to register and How to file for more information.

 Tax Exempt Fuel User (TEFU) and other eligible consumers

 Watch the video: Who is Eligible for the Tax Exempt Fuel User (TEFU) program.

 Consumers may purchase marked fuel (gasoline or diesel) for use in unlicensed equipment or for residential heating by providing the fuel seller a valid TEFU certificate at the time of purchase.
 Marked fuel is partially tax-exempt with a reduced tax rate of 4 cents per litre, versus 13 cents per litre for clear fuel.

 A commercial or government entity, other than the Government of Canada, may apply for an exemption certificate to use marked fuel in unlicensed equipment or for heating purposes.

 See How to register for more information about applying for a TEFU number.